owagner/hm2mqtt/README.md

   - adapted to new mqtt-smarthome topic hierarchies: /status/ for reports, /set/ for setting values
   - prefix/connected is now an enum as suggested by new mqtt-smarthome spec
   - use QoS 0 for published status reports
+* 0.6 - 2015/01/31 - owagner
+  - completely reworked internal device management.
+Now properly implements the listDevices/newDevices/deleteDevices contract recommended by HM's XML-RPC API, and will store local device information in a file hm2mqtt.devcache
+  - now correctly calls reportValueUsage with count=1 on every channel's datapoint.
+Note that this may result in a large number of pending configurations if devices weren't previously strongly linked to the XML-RPC server
+  - will now attempt to refetch ReGa names every 10 minutes everytime a name fails to resolve.
+    When a ReGa fetch worked once (i.e. a ReGa is known to be present), failed names will always be published with the retain flag set to false, to avoid the unresolved names ending up in the MQTT broker's persistent storage